Category: Highbury

 Our 8th Graders are Going to Love This!

 Over Fall Break, Mr. Roberts scoped out a destination for the capstone trip of our outdoor education program, Monticello Outside.
-This trip will be for 8th graders, which means Highbury students will be able to attend this year, and we hope to extend the program to future years so that this year’s West Point 7th…
+This trip will be for 8th graders, which means Highbury students will be able to attend this year, and we hope to extend the program to future years so that West Point students will join…

 August 8, 2025